wayneoco/todos_database/README.md

-Sinatra based todos app for Launch School's RB175 course.
-# Todos app for Launch School's RB185 course
+Todos app for Launch School's RB185 course using Ruby, Sinatra and PostgreSQL.